citrix/workspace-linux-vcsdk-readme/docs/index.md

-# Readme for Citrix Virtual Channel SDK
+# Readme for Citrix Virtual Channel SDK for Citrix Workspace app for Linux 1912

 Readme Version: 1.0